Dr. Kevin Hewitt

 Ex Officio, 2015-2022

-Member, Academic & Student Affairs and Executive Committees
+Member, Academic and Student Affairs Committee and Executive Committee

-Dr. Hewitt is a full Professor in the Department of Physics & Atmospheric Science, and Chair of Senate (2015-19) at Dalhousie University.
-In the classroom, Dr. Hewitt strives to link Physics to the everyday lives of the learner.
-In his Molecular imaging lab, he has developed novel nanoparticle probes for cancer imaging and treatment, new optical imaging approaches and a prototype medical diagnostic tool for liver steatosis. https://hewitt-lab.com/
+Dr. Hewitt is a full Professor in the Department of Physics & Atmospheric Science and Chair of Senate (2015-22) at Dalhousie University.
+In the classroom, Dr. Hewitt strives to link Physics to the everyday lives of learners.
+In his Molecular imaging lab, he has developed novel nanoparticle probes for cancer imaging and treatment, new optical imaging approaches and a prototype medical diagnostic tool for liver steatosis.

-Dr. Hewitt completed his B. Sc., Physics Specialist & Biology Major, University of Toronto (UofT) (1992) and was active in student politics and received the UofT Physics prize.
-In graduate school at Simon Fraser University, he helped establish several university and community organizations and programs.
+He completed his B. Sc., Physics Specialist & Biology Major at the University of Toronto (UofT) (1992), was active in student politics and received the UofT Physics prize.
+During his graduate studies at Simon Fraser University he helped establish several university and community organizations and programs.
 At Dalhousie he unified his deep and abiding interests in science and community engagement by co-founding the Imhotep’s Legacy Academy, a STEM outreach program for African Canadian students from junior high to university, which he lead from a small room in the Physics building to a provincial program with an annual budget approaching $0.5M.
-These contributions have been recognized by a Youth Community Service Award (1999), Science Champion Finalist (2008, 2011, 2012,2017) and the Harry Jerome Award for Professional Excellence (2014).
+These contributions have been recognized by a Youth Community Service Award (1999) and the Harry Jerome Award for Professional Excellence (2014).
+In 2018 he was named the Nova Scotia Discovery Centre Science Champion.